 Identifying automatic chart corrections on demand

-The ECDIS manufacturer should provide a means of identifying chart corrections to the SENC on demand by the Mariner.
+The ECDIS manufacturer should provide a means of identifying chart corrections to the System Database on demand by the Mariner.

 On Mariner demand automatic chart corrections of ENC information should be highlighted as described in the following sub-clauses.